SupportBee/mail/README.md

+🚨 We don't use this branch anymore 🚨

 This is our fork of the mail gem that contains our patches (we previously called patches "monkeys") to the gem

 ## Patches